top of page

 In addition.

-It will actively engage participants with your professional body's ethical framework and will apply it to best practice in counselling young people, promoting the best outcomes for young people and their mental health and encouraging counsellors to practice in ethical and effective ways.
+It will actively engage participants with your professional body's ethical framework and will apply it to best practice in counselling young people, promoting the best outcomes for young people and their mental

 Course Overview; the full course guide will be provided on day one.